 As mentioned, the Industrial Internet of Things enables industries to rethink business models.
 Generating actionable information and knowledge from IIoT devices, for instance, enables the creation of a data sharing ecosystem with new revenue streams and partnerships.

-This is why the Industrial Internet of Things is mainly used in the context of Industry 4.0, which is the term that describes a new industrial revolution with a focus on automation, innovation, data, cyber-physical systems, processes and people.
+This is why the Industrial Internet of Things is mainly used in the context of Industry 4.0, the Industrial Internet and related initiatives across the globe, which all have their own names, from smart production to smart factory or intelligent industry.
+Industry 4.0 (which we tackle more in depth in an IIoT context below) describes a new industrial revolution with a focus on automation, innovation, data, cyber-physical systems, processes and people.
 On top of IIoT, Industry 4.0 also is about other technologies; which are related with it.

 Examples include robotics, cloud computing and the evolutions in operational technology (OT).
 In the Industrial Internet of Things, IT and OT need and meet each other.
 Industry 4.0 further refers to cyber-physical production systems (CPPS) and typical embeds the so-called third platform technologies and accelerators of what is known as the digital transformation or DX economy.